What are Virtual Power Plants (VPPs) in Australia?⚡[2025]

 Home Solar panel array

-The more participants that join a Virtual Power Plant, would mean that each individual would have to contribute less to meet grid instability needs.
+With more participants joining a Virtual Power Plant network, each individual has to contribute less in order to sustain grid stability.

 Conclusion